searchx-framework/searchx/README.md

 <li>Sindunuraga Rikarno Putra, Felipe Moraes and Claudia Hauff.
 SearchX: Empowering Collaborative Search Research.
 In <em>Proceedings of the 41st ACM SIGIR Conference on Research and Development in Information Retrieval</em>, Ann Arbor, Michigan, USA, 2018. <a href="https://chauff.github.io/documents/publications/SIGIR2018-moraes.pdf">[PDF Preprint→]</a> <a href="SIGIR2018-Demo-Poster.png"> [Poster→]</a></li>

+# Last version

+SearchX is in continuous development.
+The last version date and stable version is from <b>July 2018</b>.